There are multiple paths to Croatian citizenship. Each path has different requirements and milestones you must achieve to qualify.

 - If your ancestor left Croatia after October 8, 1991, the right to citizenship based on descent is negated for all descendants.

-In practice, the ministry has also discriminated against those with ancestors who left Croatia to move to another country in Europe – specifically Eastern Europe.
+In practice, the ministry has also discriminated against those with ancestors who left Croatia to move to another European country – specifically Eastern Europe.
 This violates the law, which means you can go to court if you get a negative decision on citizenship for this reason.

 If you are disqualified based on any of these reasons, you could try to apply based on Article 16 instead.
 For this path, you must prove your connection to the Croatian people.

-If you have a case under Article 11, then move on to the next section…
+If you have a case under Article 11, move on to the next section…

 Step #1 Confirm your claim

 Before you start with the process of acquiring Croatian citizenship, it’s important to confirm your claim.
-If you’re not 100% sure of your claim, you could waste a lot of your precious time and money.
+If you’re not 100% sure of your claim, you could waste much of your precious time and money.